smooth-code/fraql/README.md

 ### Use without `gql`

-FraQL offers a drop-in replacement for `graphql-tag` but sometimes you don't want to use `gql` to define your fragments.
-As mentioned in [graphql-tag documentation](https://github.com/apollographql/graphql-tag) there is a lot of other ways to do it (using Babel, Webpack, etc..).
+FraQL offers a drop-in replacement for `graphql-tag` but sometimes you don't use `gql` to define your fragments.
+As mentioned in [graphql-tag documentation](https://github.com/apollographql/graphql-tag) there are lots of other ways to do it (using Babel, Webpack, etc..).

-FraQL exposes a function `toInlineFragment`, this function transforms a GraphQL fragment into an inline fragment.
+FraQL exposes a function `toInlineFragment`, it transforms a GraphQL fragment into an inline fragment.

 ```js
 import { toInlineFragment } from 'fraql'